homeymusic/timbre-and-consonance-paper/README.md

 including operating system and all dependencies.
 The Docker approach is good if you want to rerun analyses but you don't want to extend the code significantly yourself.
-Alternatively, you can take the *renv* approach.
-Renv is more lightweight, and only provides a snapshot of the R packages used by the analyses, not the operating system or other dependencies.
+Alternatively, you can take the *renv* approach. renv is more lightweight, and only provides a snapshot of the R packages used by the analyses, not the operating system or other dependencies.
 This makes less guarantees about reproducibility, but is the easier option if you want to